 Image courtesy of Papilio Mansion

-Clearly, there’s no shortage of unique places to stay in Mexico City and I had fun day-dreaming about each one in this article.
-Choose your favorite from my curated list and enjoy your visit to this amazing city!
+Deciding where to stay in Mexico City is fun where there are so many unique options to choose from – I had fun day-dreaming about each one in this article.
+Choose your favorite from my list of the best places to stay in Mexico City and enjoy your visit to this vibrant destination!